 The time (or prorated portion of time) spent in the administrative position may be credited toward completion of the probationary period.

-When a faculty member is serving a probationary period in a department or academic program unit and is subsequently transferred to another department or unit, the faculty member may – with the approval of the president – elect to begin a new probationary period on the date the transfer occurs.
-If he/she does not so elect (and confirm this in writing to the president), time spent in the first appointment shall count toward establishing the minimum and maximum probationary period.
+When a faculty member is serving a probationary period in a department or academic program unit and is subsequently transferred to another department or unit, the faculty member may – with the approval of the President – elect to begin a new probationary period on the date the transfer occurs.
+If they do not so elect (and confirm this in writing to the President), time spent in the first appointment shall count toward establishing the minimum and maximum probationary period.

 The criteria for a recommendation of tenure depend upon the nature, mission, and goals of the College in which tenure may be awarded and of the department or academic program unit in which a faculty member is employed.
 The faculty member must demonstrate willingness and ability to work effectively with colleagues and in a professional manner to support the mission of Northeast State and the common goals of both the institution and of the academic organizational unit.
 Moreover, criteria for tenure relate to the College’s three traditional and often inter-related missions: teaching, service/outreach, and scholarship/creative activities/research.